fterdal/postgres-learning/README.md

 2. Oh wow, [this extension](https://vscode-sqltools.mteixeira.dev/) is so much better.
 Really nice tab-completion and schema hints.
 The table results can easily be filtered and saved as either CSV or JSON.

+3. Oooooh, and take a look at [this package](https://github.com/vitaly-t/pg-promise), that simplifies working with the pg module in a node application.